akb89/pyfn/experiments/README.md

 - [x] XP068: XP049 with a batch size of 4,000 instead of 40,000
 - [x] XP069: semafor on FN 1.5 FT with NLP4J + MST
 - [x] XP070: semafor on FN 1.5 FT with NLP4J + BMST
-- [ ] XP071: semafor on FN 1.7 FT + EX with NLP4J + BMST + filtered discontinuous targets
+- [-] XP071: semafor on FN 1.7 FT + EX with NLP4J + BMST + filtered discontinuous targets
-- [-] XP072: semafor on FN 1.7 FT + EX with NLP4J + BMST + filtered sentences
+- [x] XP072: semafor on FN 1.7 FT + EX with NLP4J + BMST + filtered sentences
-- [-] XP073: semafor on FN 1.7 FT + EX with NLP4J + BMST + filtered no_fes
+- [x] XP073: semafor on FN 1.7 FT + EX with NLP4J + BMST + filtered no_fes
 - [-] XP074: semafor on FN 1.5 FT with MXPOST + MST + filtered no_fes
 - [-] XP075: semafor on FN 1.5 FT + EX with MXPOST + MST + filtered no_fes
 - [-] XP076: open-sesame on FN 1.5 FT with MXPOST + filtered no_fes
 - [-] XP077: open-sesame on FN 1.5 FT with MXPOST + MST + filtered no_fes
-- [ ] XP078: open-sesame on FN 1.5 FT with NLP4J
+- [-] XP078: open-sesame on FN 1.5 FT with NLP4J
-- [ ] XP079: open-sesame on FN 1.5 FT with NLP4J + MST
+- [-] XP079: open-sesame on FN 1.5 FT with NLP4J + MST
-- [ ] XP080: open-sesame on FN 1.7 FT with MXPOST + MST
+- [-] XP080: open-sesame on FN 1.7 FT with MXPOST + MST
-- [ ] XP081: semafor on FN 1.5 FT with NLP4J + BARCH
+- [-] XP081: semafor on FN 1.5 FT with NLP4J + BARCH
-- [ ] XP082: open-sesame on FN 1.5 FT with NLP4J + BMST
+- [-] XP082: open-sesame on FN 1.5 FT with NLP4J + BMST
-- [ ] XP083: open-sesame on FN 1.5 FT with NLP4J + BARCH
+- [-] XP083: open-sesame on FN 1.5 FT with NLP4J + BARCH
 - [ ] XP084: semafor on FN 1.7 FT with NLP4J + BARCH
-- [ ] XP085: open-sesame on FN 1.7 FT with NLP4J + BARCH
+- [-] XP085: open-sesame on FN 1.7 FT with NLP4J + BARCH

 | XP | P | R | F1 |
 | --- | --- | --- | --- |